Sale:

 We are pleased to be able to offer a good collection of English wine glasses that

-include some highly desirable pieces such as lot 422 a Bielby enamelled glass and
+include some highly desirable pieces such as a Bielby enamelled glass (FS8/422)

-Of historical and yachting interest there is lot 340, a water colour by Robert Taylor
+Of historical and yachting interest, there is a water colour by Robert Taylor Pritchett

-the final race on the 13th proved to be a nail biting affair with the New York Times
+each, the final race on the 13th proved to be a nail biting affair with the New

-describing the victory of the American 'Vigilant' which came from behind in the
+York Times describing the victory of the American 'Vigilant' which came from behind

-closing stages to beat the British contender by 40 seconds as 'Probably the greatest
+in the closing stages to beat the British contender by 40 seconds as 'Probably the

-If your enjoyment of the sea air is a little more parochial then perhaps lot 522
+If your enjoyment of the sea air is a little more parochial then perhaps an advertising

-an advertising poster for the London & North East Railways 'Skegness is so bracing'.
+poster for the London & North East Railways 'Skegness is so bracing' (FS8/522).

 The original designed by John Hassall depicts a truly iconic image and memories